camour/hackathon-frontend/README.txt

 - run the following line command to install all the Node dependencies required for the project :  npm install
 - if the terminal prompts any question about installing a module, press "Y"
 - to display this web app, you also need to install the google chrome navigator
+- install google chrome.
+Right after you have to set "chrome" in your path environments variables so we can use "chrome" line command in a terminal

 -----------------------------------------------------------------------------------------